Sexual Misconduct and Complaint Resolution Policy

-The College’s Title IX Coordinator has primary responsibility for the implementation and administration of this Policy.
-Members of the HMC community are encouraged to contact the Title IX Coordinator or a Deputy Title IX Coordinator to obtain information about courses of action available to resolve reports or complaints of sexual misconduct; to make a report or file a complaint concerning sexual misconduct; to obtain information about available on-campus and community-based resources and support services relating to sexual misconduct; and to ask questions about this Policy.
+The College’s Title IX Coordinator, who reports to the Assistant Vice President for Human Resources, has primary responsibility for the implementation and administration of this Policy.1 Members of the HMC community are encouraged to contact the Title IX Coordinator or a Deputy Title IX Coordinator to obtain information about courses of action available to resolve reports or complaints of sexual misconduct; to make a report or file a complaint concerning sexual misconduct; to obtain information about available on-campus and community-based resources and support services relating to sexual misconduct; and to ask questions about this Policy.

-The College’s Title IX Coordinator, Deborah Kahn, can be reached in person at Sprague 102, by telephone at 909.607.3148, or by email at firstname.lastname@example.org.
-The names and contact information of Deputy Title IX Coordinators are listed in Appendix A.
+The College’s Title IX Coordinator, Brandon Ice, can be reached in person at Sprague 102, by telephone at 909.607.3148, or by email at email@example.com.
+The names and contact information of Deputy Title IX Coordinators are listed in Appendix A2.

 All members of the HMC community are responsible for ensuring that their actions and behaviors do not violate this Policy.